Traditional Bachelor of Science in Nursing (BSN) Program

 - One year of high school chemistry (or CHEM 101 Introduction to Chemistry)

-- One year of high school biology (or BIOL 101 Fundamentals of Biology)
+- One year of high school biology (or BIOL 101 Introduction of Biology)

 - Two years of high school math (algebra or geometry) and an SAT math score of 540+ or ACT math score of 23+.
 A math placement assessment is required unless the placement assessment is waived.